 Buyer’s Remorse is very common in the car industry.
-You have signed on the dotted line for a car – possibly rushing into it, maybe getting carried away at the showroom or perhaps buying one car and then spotting a better one advertised cheaper elsewhere – and now you have changed your mind.
+You signed on the dotted line for a car.
+Maybe you rushed into it, getting carried away in the showroom.
+Or perhaps you bought one car and then spotted a better one advertised cheaper elsewhere – and now you’ve changed your mind.
 What can you do about it?

-As an example, Chris asked on the TCE forums in August 2014: “I recently went to purchase a new vehicle & paid £250 deposit to ‘hold’ the vehicle.
+On the TCE forum, Chris asked: “I recently went to purchase a new vehicle & paid £250 deposit to ‘hold’ the vehicle.
 The following morning I no longer wished to purchase the vehicle as I had found a much better offer.
 I called them up, explained the situation and asked for my deposit back but they refused.
 Am I entitled to get my deposit back?”

-If you are buying a car from a dealership, your cancellation and refund rights are different if you are buying in person or buying via phone/online (distance selling).
-To buy a new or used car from a dealership, you generally need to do two things: 1) sign a vehicle order form (which is a binding contract), and 2) pay a deposit.
-Once you have done these two things, you are considered to have committed to buying the car.
+Once you have done these two things, you have committed to buying the car.
 The dealer takes the car off sale so no-one else can buy it, and you arrange to make payment for the vehicle before taking possession of it.

 Buying a car in person from a dealership